ben-sb/deobfuscator-io-archived/README.md

 I may add more features or clean the code up at some point.

 ### Update
 obfuscator.io have added some new features and while still pretty trivial to reverse I do not plan on updating this repository.
-If you really need something deobfuscated contact me on Discord sd#1000

 ### Current Features
 * Reverses string array obfuscation, supports None, Base64 and RC4 encoding